National security of China

 The national security of the People's Republic of China is the coordination of a variety of organizations, including law enforcement, military, paramilitary, governmental, and intelligence agencies that aim to ensure country's national security.

 Conceptual development

+The Chinese Communist Party (CCP) and its military strategists in the People's Liberation Army (PLA) have often viewed national security through a fear and avoidance of encirclement, and have viewed the first island chain as part of a cordon sanitaire by the U.S. and its allies to surround the country and limit its strategic depth and maritime security.

-Until 1961, the People's Liberation Army focused on planning for the possibility of a United States ground incursion which leadership theorized could come through the Korean Peninsula, Taiwan, or Vietnam.
+Until 1961, the PLA focused on planning for the possibility of a United States ground incursion which leadership theorized could come through the Korean Peninsula, Taiwan, or Vietnam.
 Chinese leadership assumed that a US incursion would also include US attempts to bomb Chinese cities with nuclear weapons.

-Anticipating risks of US or Soviet invasions, China launched the Third Front campaign to develop industrial and military facilities in the country's interior, where it would be less vulnerable to attack.
+Anticipating risks of US or Soviet invasions, China launched the Third Front campaign to enhance its strategic depth by developing industrial and military facilities in the country's interior, where it would be less vulnerable to attack.

 The Sino-Soviet border clashes and the concentration of Soviet military forces near the border between the two countries meant that after 1969, Chinese leadership viewed a Soviet incursion as China's biggest security threat.